yz-create/MagicSearch/README.md

 Welcome in the promised land of trading card games players!
 By following these instructions, you will access our API where we gave our blood and tears to provide you with a diversity of searching tools !

+## Before accessing the app, it is necessary to have a PostgreSQL ready
+To do so, go to https://datalab.sspcloud.fr, and create a PostgreSQL service.
+This PostgreSQL service needs to be configured with pgvector.
+To do so, when creating the service, go into the PostgreSQL section, then Image section, Image name, and select inseefrlab/onyxia-postgresql-pgvector.
+Once this is done, a pop-up should open, giving you something like this:

+    Hostname : *a hostname*
+    Port : *a port*
+    Database : defaultdb
+    Username : *a username*
+    Password : *a password

+Now, go into the MagicSearch root of the project on VSCode, and create a .env file.
+In it, you should put :

+    POSTGRES_HOST=*the hostname*
+    POSTGRES_PORT=*the port*
+    POSTGRES_DATABASE=defaultdb
+    POSTGRES_USER=*the user*
+    POSTGRES_PASSWORD=*the password*
+    POSTGRES_SCHEMA=projet

+After this, you are able to reset the database to fill it, and then you can use the app.

+## To reset the database in case of need :
+Download AtomicCards.json on https://mtgjson.com/downloads/all-files/
+Put it in the root repository
+Run embed_batch.py as a main to obtain all embeddings of the cards in the database Start reset_database.py as a main to reset the database

 ## To access the app :
 Install all modules in requirements.txt :
 - pip install -r requirements.txt